• Skip to primary navigation

 • First, make the marinade.
 Mix together olive oil, garlic, lime juice, cumin, chili powder, smoked paprika, salt and pepper in a small mixing bowl.

-• After the steak is done marinating remove the steak from the refrigerator and let it rest while you prepare the grill and make any toppings.
+• After the steak is done marinating remove the steak from the refrigerator and let it rest at room temperature while you prepare the grill and prepare any toppings.

 • Preheat grill according to manufacturer’s directions or prepare an indoor grill pan over medium heat.